joelkoehler/smash-CLI/README.md

-# smash-CLI
+# smash-terminal
 ### Description
-Smash CLI is an attempt at recreating the bash command-line-interface from scratch.
+Smash Terminal is an attempt at recreating the bash command-line-interface from scratch.

 ### Usage
 To complile: